AI-Driven Inflation Risk Could Reshape Global Markets

 Final analytical synthesis

 AI-driven inflation risk represents a structural challenge rather than a cyclical shock.
 Its impact will depend on policy coordination, supply responsiveness, and the balance between investment costs and productivity gains.
-Markets are adjusting not to an immediate crisis, but to a gradual redefinition of how technological progress interacts with price stability.

 What is AI-driven inflation risk?